 Bioinformatics brings together sub-areas of biology, information technology, computer science, mathematics, and statistics.
 The main objective is to conduct research and discoveries in biology, using expertise from other areas as a means to achieve this goal.
-For example, nowadays all areas of knowledge use information technology (IT).
+For example, nowadays all areas of knowledge make use of the information technology (IT).
 So why do we need a specific discipline called Bioinformatics?
 The answer is based on two important characteristics of modern biological research.
 First, biology produces a lot of specific data.
 Second, we rely on the development of specific methods and algorithms to manipulate and analyse these data.
 Figure 1 shows possible relationships between areas of knowledge that contribute to researches in bioinformatics.

 The main use of bioinformatics is to analyse data produced by molecular biology experiments.
 In its early days, molecular biology techniques were used to analyse individual genes, but now we can observe whole cells (for example, all genes at the same time) or even a community in a specific environment (for example, human intestinal microbiome).
 Many molecular biology techniques produce a large amount of data, such as DNA and protein sequences, coordinates of atoms in a protein structure, genes or proteins expressed in a cell at a given period of time and/or condition.
 All of these data should be stored and analysed, producing more information, which in turn should be stored and analysed with more information from other sources, and so on.

 According to Welch et al. (2014) most bioinformatician are in one of three groups represented in Figure 2: User, Scientist or Engineer.
 These groups differ from each other depending on their primary purpose (i.e. analysing biological data or developing an algorithm or software) and skills (i.e. more on the biology or computer science side).
 It is also important to note how they spend their time working on the computer and/or bench, as well as the time spent working on graphical user interface and/or command line.